Discover how a low carb Indian diet helps you lose weight, boost energy, and stay healthy, without giving up your favorite Indian flavor.

 -

-Breakfast: Greek yogurt smoothie with leafy green vegetables
+Breakfast: Greek yogurt with nuts

 -